Title: Developing Analytical Thinking in the JLBC Cadet Corps

 The Importance of Analytical Thinking in the JLBC Cadet Corps

 Analytical thinking is a critical skill for cadets to develop, as it helps them make informed decisions in various aspects of their lives, both in the Corps and their future careers.
-The ability to methodically analyze large amounts of information, draw the right conclusions, and back up those conclusions with logical analysis allows cadets to be influential leaders and problem solvers.
+The ability to methodically analyze large amounts of information, draw the correct conclusions, and back up those conclusions with logical analysis allows cadets to be influential leaders and problem solvers.

 Additionally, cadets must be able to clarify critical issues before reaching a decision, formulate clear and specific proposals for action, and bring together information from different sources when forming a judgment.
 This skill set helps them to judge issues objectively, avoid personal bias, and to weigh the pros and cons of alternative solutions.